 - 1. Open a web browser from a computer that is connected to the same network as the switch, or connected directly to the switch through an Ethernet cable. - 2.
 Enter the IP address that is assigned to the switch. - A login window opens. - 3.
-Enter the device management password.

-The password is the one that you specified the first time that you logged in.
-The password is case-sensitive.

-5. From the menu on the left, select MULTICAST.

-The MULTICAST page displays.

-6. From the menu in the IGMP Snooping Static Router Port section, select a specific port as the router port or select Any to let IGMP Join and Leave messages be sent to every port on the switch.

-Typically, the uplink port (that is, the port that is connected to your router or to the device that provides your Internet connection) serves as the router port.
+Enter the device management password. - The password is the one that you specified the first time that you logged in.
+The password is case-sensitive. - The HOME page displays. - 4.
+From the menu at the top of the page, select SWITCHING. - The Quality of Service (QoS) page displays. - 5.
+From the menu on the left, select MULTICAST. - The MULTICAST page displays. - 6.
+From the menu in the IGMP Snooping Static Router Port section, select a specific port as the router port or select Any to let IGMP Join and Leave messages be sent to every port on the switch. - Typically, the uplink port (that is, the port that is connected to your router or to the device that provides your Internet connection) serves as the router port. - 7.
+Click the APPLY button.